Dispersal-induced growth in a time-periodic environment: Characterizations of the growth rate

-The parameter-plane plots in figures \ref{psinksink},\ref{psourcesink} were obtained by using Lemma \ref{key}: For each point in a grid in the plotted region, the periodic solution $z_\omega$ was found numerically, and the quantity $\Lambda(m,\omega)$ was computed.
+and by averaging (\ref{kf}),(\ref{kf2}) we obtain the symmetric expression (\ref{kf3}). \end{proof} We note that the plots in Figures \ref{psinksink},\ref{psourcesink} were obtained by using Lemma \ref{per}: For each point in a grid in the plotted region, the periodic solution $z_p$ was found numerically, and the quantity $\Lambda(m,\omega)$ was computed using (\ref{kf}).
 The green (growth) region is the set of points for which $\Lambda(m,\omega)>0$.